-@VISORY partners use Intralinks Dealspace® to accelerate negotiations in mid-cap M&A deals
+@VISORY partners used Intralinks to accelerate negotiations in mid-cap M&A deals10 August 2014

 @VISORY partners had been using several different virtual data room (VDR) companies to conduct its M&A business, but were seeking one data room provider that could cover all the necessary functions for their different types of projects and clients.